-Simon Barrow is a theological writer, journalist, consultant, educator and NGO trainer.
+Simon Barrow is a practical theologian, commentator, journalist, NGO consultant, adult educator and trainer.
 He was for several years a regular columnist with Third way, the magazine of Christian cultural comment.
 He contributes to the Scotsman, the Guardian, Mennonite Weekly Review , the Baptist Times, The Times, Political Theology, openDemocracy's Our Kingdom project, and a wide range of other media outlets.
 He is a partner of the Critical Religion project based at the University of Stirling, and a member of the executive committee for the Centre for Theology and Public Issues at the University of Edinburgh.
 From 2000-2005 Simon was global mission secretary for the official ecumenical body Churches Together in Britain and Ireland (CTBI), which he also served as assistant general secretary until 2003.
 He was formerly adviser in adult education and training for Southwark Anglican Diocese (1991-1996) and has worked in current affairs journalism, theological education, international ecumenism, development studies, and as the convenor of a national network of Christian social action groups.
 Simon has written and co-edited a number of books, including Fear or Freedom?
 Why a Warring Church Must Change (Shoving Leopard: 2008), Consuming Passion: Why the Killing of Jesus Really Matters (DLT: 2005), Christian Mission in Western Society: Precedents, Perspectives, Prospects (CTBI: 2001) and Expanding Horizons: Learning to be the Church in the World (SBCS: 1995).
 His articles and reviews have appeared in journals such as the British Journal of Theological Education, Mozaik (WSCF), the International Review of Mission (World Council of Churches), Christian, Crucible, Pro Mundi Vita, the International Journal for the Study of the Christian Church, Movement and others.
 Living in Edinburgh, Simon is an associate of the Iona Community and a member of the congregation at St James, Leith.
 An Episcopalian shaped by Mennonite/Anabaptist theology and Catholic spirituality, his research and academic interests include peacemaking, communications, political theology, and the conversation between postmodern faith and other viewpoints - including secular and non-religious ones.
-He is a media advisor for the Just Festival in Edinburgh, a recent (2009 - 2013) trustee and company director of the Mennonite Centre Trust, a publishing consultant, a coordinator of the Anabaptist Theology Forum , a member of the Accord Coalition for inclusive education's steering committee, active in the National Union of Journalists (NUJ) and on the board of the Dumbarton FC supporters' trust provident society.
-Simon's home page is: www.simonbarrow.net/ He Twitters at: www.twitter.com/simonbarrow
+He has been a media advisor for Just Festival in Edinburgh, a recent (2009 - 2013) trustee and company director of the Mennonite Trust, a publishing consultant, and coordinator of the Anabaptist Theology Forum .
+He is currently a member of the Accord Coalition for inclusive education's steering committee, active in the National Union of Journalists (NUJ) and Scottish TUC, and on the board of the Dumbarton FC supporters' trust provident society.
+Simon can be found on Twitter at: www.twitter.com/simonbarrow

 Jill Segger is a freelance writer who contributes to the Church Times, The Catholic Herald, Tribune, and The Friend, among other publications.
 She is an active member of the Religious Society of Friends (Quakers), a local councillor and activist on political and labour movement issues, and has a particular interest in how spirituality influences our social choices.
 Jill joined Ekklesia in March 2009 as a copy editor and general editorial adviser.
 She became an associate director in 2010 and contributes regularly to our news briefing service.
 Jill is also a musician and composer.
 For more on her writing and editing services, see: http://www.journalistdirectory.com/journalist/TQig/Jill-Segger .
 You can follow Jill on Twitter at: http://www.twitter.com/quakerpen